Constitution and By-laws

 The function of the Legislative Committee is to serve as a watchdog in the Florida Senate and House of Representatives and, at the direction of the President of the Association, to take a positive action to encourage Legislation favorable to free enterprise and in the best interest of private industry, the consuming public and to the advertising profession of Florida.
 The committee may also serve in an advisory capacity to any State body or to the Governor of Florida when the need for such counsel should arise.

-In order to increase the number of newspapers having representation in the Association, the Membership Committee will contact non-member properties and newspaper trade journal representatives, to become active.
+In order to increase the number of organizations (up to 4 non-newspaper members) having representation in the Association, the Membership Committee will contact non-member properties and Florida trade journal representatives, to become active.
 The Committee Chairperson, should he/she deem necessary, may appoint Area Co-Chairpersons to serve during his/her term of office.

 - NEW PROJECTS